 Getting the best results from any cleaner requires proper mixing and cleaning procedures.
 This article includes mixing directions for aqueous cleaning detergent and methods for monitoring performance.

-The use of aqueous cleaning in pharmaceutical manufacturing can provide numerous benefits in terms of effectiveness, minimal surface residue, and easier cleaning validation.
+The use of aqueous cleaning in pharmaceutical manufacturing can provide numerous benefits in terms of efficacy, minimal surface contact, reduced residue potential, and easier cleaning validation.